kaiyuanw/mdtest/mdtest/README.md

 `mdtest run args...` or `mdtest auto args...` to invoke the commands.
-Run `mdtest -h` to list the supported commands and `mdtest command -h` for more information for that command.  `mdtest` has a global verbose flag `--verbose`, which will report more execution information to the user if set to true.
+Run `mdtest -h` to list the supported commands and `mdtest command -h` for more information for that command.  `mdtest` has a global verbose flag `--verbose`, which will report more information to the user during execution if set to true.

 ### Run

 `mdtest run` command is used to run test suite(s) on devices that `mdtest` finds according to the test spec.
 The tool computes an app-device mapping based on the device requirements in the test spec.
-The app-device mapping is bijective and is used to launch each application on the mapping device `mdtest` finds.
-In this mode, `mdtest` will use the first app-device mapping it finds, then install and start the applications on devices and run test scripts.
+The app-device mapping is bijective and is used to launch each application on the mapped device `mdtest` finds.
+In this mode, `mdtest` will use the first app-device mapping it finds, and install and start the applications on devices to execute test scripts.

 * Arguments
   - `--spec` points to the path of the spec file
   - `--coverage` collects code coverage and stores the coverage info for each application under ${application_folder/coverage/code_coverage} if set
-  - `--format` report test output in TAP format if set to tap, default is none which means use the Dart test format
+  - `--format` report test output in TAP format if set to tap, default is none which uses the default dart-lang test output format

 ### Auto